theycallmeswift/theycallmeswift.github.com/_posts/2013-10-25-dont-throw-that-hackathon.md

 The other marketing sub-category is companies that want to work on their perception.
-Generally speaking, these are larger or older companies that aren't *trendy and cool* luck the young, agile companies that dominate this market place.
+Generally speaking, these are larger or older companies that aren't *trendy and cool* like the young, agile companies that dominate this market place.
 The want to put their logos on as much cool stuff as possible so developers don't discount them when they're making decisions.